vacp2p/vac.dev/_posts/2021-10-25-waku-v1-vs-waku-v2.md

 ## Methodology

 The results below contain only some scenarios that provide an interesting contrast between Waku v1 and Waku v2.
-For example, [star network topologies](https://www.techopedia.com/definition/13335/star-topology#:~:text=Star%20topology%20is%20a%20network,known%20as%20a%20star%20network.) do not show a substantial difference between Waku v1 and Waku v2.
+For example, [star network topologies](https://en.wikipedia.org/wiki/Star_network) do not show a substantial difference between Waku v1 and Waku v2.
 This is because each peer relies on a single connection to the central node for every message, which barely requires any routing: each connection receives a copy of every message for both Waku v1 and Waku v2.
 Hybrid topologies similarly show only a difference between Waku v1 and Waku v2 for network segments with [mesh-like connections](https://en.wikipedia.org/wiki/Mesh_networking), where routing decisions need to be made.

-For this reason, the following approach applies to all scenarios:
+For this reason, the following approach applies to all iterations:
 1. Simulations are run **locally**.
 This limits the size of possible scenarios due to local resource constraints, but is a way to quickly get an approximate comparison.